shubhamk0027/MockServer/README.md

 #### Also as of now

-1. There is no check Mock Response is not validated anytime, so if response string is not valid, corresponding http response may also be valid.
+1. Mock Response is not validated anytime, so if response string is not valid, corresponding http response may also be valid.

 2. Regex on methods are not there.